2000 Canadian Grand Prix: Qualifying

 Michael Schumacher (pictured in 2005) won the race after securing his third pole position of the 2000 season.

 Each driver was limited to twelve laps during Saturday's one-hour qualifying session, with the starting order determined by their fastest laps.
 The 107% rule was in force during this session, which required each driver to set a time within 107% of the fastest lap to qualify for the race.
-The session was held in dry, sunny weather; winds were observed and there was a diminishing chance of rain.
+The session was held in dry, sunny and warm weather; winds were observed and there was a diminishing chance of rain.
 No driver appeared to venture onto the circuit, which was dustier and slicker than in practice, particularly at turns eight and nine, as well as the second chicane.
 Michael Schumacher took his third pole position of the season, and the 26th of his career, with a time of 1:18.439 set on his final lap.
 Coulthard qualified second, 0.098 seconds slower than Michael Schumacher's lap, having battled the latter for grid position throughout qualifying.
 Barrichello qualified third after encountering traffic and a stoppage to qualifying.
 Häkkinen, fourth, encountered traffic during his qualifying runs and ran a defective front wing.
 Frentzen, fifth, struggled to find his braking point at the L'Epingle hairpin due to heavy winds.
 Villeneuve was sixth after locking his front tyres at the first chicane during his first quick lap.
 His teammate Zonta was eighth.
 Trulli in seventh lacked grip in his tyres.
 Arrows' Pedro de la Rosa and Fisichella (driving with excess understeer and lack of traction) were ninth and tenth.